UnitedPlanet/intrexx-in-docker/README.md

 ## Custom configuration work
 Starting with versions 10.0.10 and 10.4.0, it is possible for the user to provide additional initialization scripts, placed under `/entrypoint.d/`.
 Any `*.sh` script found there, will be executed by the `docker-entrypoint.sh` routine, right before the start of the portal.
 Please do not replace the entire directory as needed initialization scripts are already stored there in the original image provided by United Planet.
 Instead use a Dockerfile and the COPY command, to store your scripts in the directory.

+# Distributed mode (horizontal scaling)
+It is possible, to start the deployment in distributed mode.
+For this, a few adjustments in the `.env` file need to be made and a load balancer is needed.

+All forementioned use cases apply for distributed use in the same way.
+In both cases (standalone and distributed) a init container is used to prepare the portal.

+Note that switching a deployment between standalone and distributed is not simply possible in any direction.
+If you need to do this, please export the portal and redeploy.

+## Adjustments to enable distributed mode
+The `IX_DEPLOY_MODE` needs to be switched from `global` to `replicated`.
+The desired count of replications needs to be specified using `IX_DEPLOY_REPLICATIONS`.

+`IX_DISTRIBUTED` needs to be true and `IX_DISTRIBUTED_NODELIST` needs to hold a list of all cluster nodes.
+For the docker compose example this may be a list of container names as in the example value.

+## Load Balancing
+Any kind of loadbalancer may be used to distributed traffic between the cluster members.
+The most simple way is using an nginx as shown in the `docker-compose.yml`.
+Note that only 1 nginx service should be used but 2 examples are given.

 # Tags

 The Intrexx images are tagged with the semantic version of the release.
 The semantic version contains 3 parts: